Carlmundo/W2-Plus/README.md

 		- Demo won't autoplay when idle
 		- Stop moving the window to the center of the screen
 		- Mute the click sound when typing your online name
-		- 2 additional flags for online - Nuke & Team 17
+		- Additional flags for online - Pirate, Team 17 and blank
 		- Unlock classic Worms terrain options without using the "OSSETT" cheat
 		- Enable ability to kick teams
 		- Flexible weapon editor
 		- Flexible option editor
 	- In-Game
 		- Remove Replay screen corners (to be compatible with borderless windowed mode)
+		- Ninja Rope Glitch Fixes 1-4
+- Basic Discord Rich Presence to show whether you're in the menus or in-game

 ## Troubleshooting
  - Do **not** set any compatibility settings on any of the game's files